 FOODAHOLIC

-Find – Discovery – Share
+(App for Find – Discovery – Share information of restaurant)

+General introduction:

 Nowadays, when technology is more and more developing, the demand of human is also increasing.
 In the past, if people wanted to go out for eating or drinking coffee with friends, they usually went around and entered into a restaurant seem to be good, or they just went to the familiar ones.
 But now, before going out, most of people pick up their smart phones and search for a suitable restaurant in the internet.
 However, instead of searching for the various websites of each restaurant to find the service you want, now users can use only one app that can help us find out all the needed information.
 The created app is responsible for updating, synthesizing, and containing as much information as possible.

+Main Functions:

+This application is used for find, discovery and share information about restaurant, café or any interesting places.
+So, it has 7 main function to execute the following request (find, discovery and share):

-1. Classify restaurants by location: The function allows users to filter places to search by city area, district, near area ...
-Google Maps integration site allows users to easily find the exact location on the map follow the provided address, display the directions when click on the information ...
+1. Classify restaurants by location: The function allows users to filter places to search by city area, district, near area, etc ...
+Google Maps integration site allows users to easily find the exact location on the map follow the provided address, display the directions when click on the information.

 2. Category classification: In addition to searching by location, search by category classification is also used.
 The list of eateries, beverages is clearly spelled out in the form of business as kinds of snack bars, cafes, snack bars ... for customers to have more convenient experience when looking.

-3. Classify by lists of food and drink places: Beside searching by location, searching by lists of food and drinks places is also used.
-The list of food and drink shop is clearly classified according to the business form such as snack bars, coffee shops, ... for customers to have more convenient experience.
+3. Classify by lists of food and drink types: beside searching by location, searching by lists of food and drinks types is also used.
+The list of food and drink shop is clearly classified according to the type such as sea food, hot pot, Korean food, café, milk tea, etc ... for customers to have more convenient experience and easier to find the restaurant they want.

-4. Review / Comment: The review function allows users to submit a 1-5 star rating for any service on the application, the users can comment and add the photos by the personal signed account.
+4. Review and comment: The review function allows users to submit 1 star to 5 stars rating for any service of any restaurant on the application, the users can comment and add the photos by the personal signed account.
 Basing on these ratings, the users can get the better service by arranging the list of restaurants that appears in low order of value.

 5. Reservation tools: If you want to make a perfect plan for your date or your favorite restaurant is always crowded, with just one click, users can book table by hour or make reservation immediately.
-You can do it by using a personal signed account and someone will call you to confirm after the booking to avoid unexpected cancellations affecting the restaurant's revenue.
+You can do it by using a personal signed account and someone will call you to confirm after the booking to avoid unexpected cancellations affecting the restaurant's revenue, or you can set the payment about 20 % to 50 % , this depend on the restaurant you choose.

-6. Discount Code: Showing some special discounts for the customers using the app, showing coupons ...
+6. Discount Code: this function can help restaurant grateful to their customer, or customer can find the promotion programs from restaurants.
+It showing some special discounts for the customers using the app, the first customer or regular customers, etc ...

-7. Home delivery: depending on the distance ,the restaurant will support free or charged delivery for the customers.
+7. Home delivery: if the weather is not favorable, or you want to organize a party in your home, or you are officer and you do not have enough time to go out for eat you can use Home delivery .Depending on the distance, weather, kind of food the restaurant will support free or charged delivery for the customers.
 The information of the restaurants is updated by the admins of the app or restaurant’s signed accounts.